alpo22/mcd-happiness/README.md

 # Deploying

-App is hosted on GitHub pages: https://alpo22.github.io/mcd-happiness To deploy it, run:
+App is hosted on GitHub pages: https://alpo22.github.io/mcd-happiness and sometimes the deploy takes up to five minutes.
+To deploy it, run:

 ```
 npm run deploy